EkoLabs/iframily/README.md

     }
 };

-let child = Iframily.initChild('myUniqueId', msgHandler);
+let iframilyChild = Iframily.initChild('myUniqueId', msgHandler);

-child.sendMessage({ text: 'fancy' });
+iframilyChild.sendMessage({ text: 'fancy' });
 ```

 * Your unique id (`myUniqueId` in the example) should match between parent and child.

 ## Notes

-* You can create multiple framilies in each frame but the unique ids cannot be used more than once per frame (unless the previous one has been disposed).
+* You can create multiple iframilies in each frame but the unique ids cannot be used more than once per frame (unless the previous one has been disposed).
 * Parent can connect to one child only and vice versa (due to previous note).
 * Designed for modern browsers (IE not supported).

 ## Contributing

 * `npm run dev` - builds unuglified bundle and watches for changes.
-* `npm run playground` - launch a simple page with a parent and child frame framilies to manually test out stuff.
+* `npm run playground` - launch a simple page with a parent and child frame iframilies to manually test out stuff.
 * Please make all push requests against the `develop` branch.
 * Please update/add tests coverage.
 * Pay attention to linting (they will fail the production bundle build).